Jorschz/Lab-Beach/README.md

-#Lab Beach
+# LabBeach

-##REST API developed in JAVA SPRING as an evaluative project for the SENAI course.
+## REST API developed in JAVA SPRING as an evaluative project for the SENAI course.

-##Pré-Requisitos
+## Prerequisites
-- Java 8 ou superior
+- Java 8 or higher
 - Maven
-- Banco de dados (por exemplo: MySQL, PostgreSQL)
+- Database (e.g., MySQL, PostgreSQL)

-##Endpoints

-###Criar um novo item
-Envie um QUERY
+- Used Insomnia (json file)

+## Configuration
+- Clone the repository.
+- Configure the database in the 'application.properties' file.
+- Run the application using the file: 'LabbeachApplication'

+## Endpoints

+### To Read all neighborhoods/beaches
+Send a GET request to localhost:server.port/bairro or localhost:server.port/praia

+### To create a new neighborhood
+Send a POST request with a Query containing name, description, and visitors

+### To create a new beach
+Send a POST request with name, inclusiveness, condition, and neighborhood

+### To delete a neighborhood/beach
+Send a DELETE request with the *id*

+### To update a beach
+Send a JSON in the request body with the values you want to change

+### To read the beach by condition
+Send a get request with /fcondition

+### To read the beach by inclusiveness
+Send a get request with /finclusiveness

+### To read by visitors
+Send a get request with fvisitors